 The international Olympiad movement is aimed at bringing the most talented secondary and higher secondary students of the world together in a friendly competition of the highest level.
 The Olympiads do not lead directly to any career benefits; rather, they provide a stimulus to begin a career in science or mathematics, to undertake a lifelong journey into the realms of exciting intellectual challenges.
 The Olympiads are not merely competitions, they are the meeting places of the brightest young minds of the world, and many friendships forged at the Olympiads form the seeds of scientific collaboration later in life.
 Much like the Olympics in sports, the Olympiads are a celebration of the very best in school level science and mathematics.
 The Olympiad programmes globally have aimed at not just the international events, but have also served as national channels to enrich school educational curriculum.
-Even beyond the scope of the examinations, problems provide intellectual stimulus Olympiad and uncommon opportunities for teaching and learning of sciences.
+Even beyond the scope of the examinations, Olympiad problems provide intellectual stimulus and uncommon opportunities for teaching and learning of sciences.

 The scientific community of India recognises the need for a national Olympiad programme in mathematics and basic sciences, which would lead to participation in the international Olympiads.
 India has been participating in the international Olympiads in Mathematics since 1989, and later started participation in Physics (1998), Chemistry (1999), Biology (2000), Astronomy (1999) and Junior Science (2007) as well.
 Enrolment of students in each subject has grown steadily over time, and currently stands at between 20000 and 60000 in different subjects.
 The science Olympiad programme involves a large number of teachers and scientists from across the nation.
 The nodal agency for all the science and mathematics Olympiads in the country is the Homi Bhabha Centre for Science Education (HBCSE), a national centre of the Tata Institute of Fundamental Research (TIFR).
-The Olympiad programme is run in close collaboration with the teacher associations, the Indian Association of Physics Teachers (IAPT), Association of Chemistry Teachers (ACT), and the Association of Teachers in Biological Sciences (ATBS).
-The first stage of the Olympiad examinations is conducted by IAPT, while the later stages are the responsibility of HBCSE.
+The Olympiad programme is run in close collaboration with the teacher associations: the Indian Association of Physics Teachers (IAPT), Association of Chemistry Teachers (ACT), and the Association of Teachers in Biological Sciences (ATBS).
+The first stage examinations of the Olympiads in Astronomy, Biology, Chemistry and Physics are conducted by IAPT, while the later stages are the responsibility of HBCSE.
+From 2022, IAPT is in charge of all stages of the Junior Science Olympiad.

-The science Olympiad programme is fully funded by the Government of India through the Board of Research in Nuclear Science, Department of Atomic Energy (BRNS, DAE), Department of Science and Technology (DST), Ministry of Human Resource Development (MHRD) and the Indian Space Research Organisation, Department of Space (ISRO, DoS).
+The science Olympiad programme is fully funded by the Government of India through the Board of Research in Nuclear Science, Department of Atomic

+Energy (BRNS, DAE), Department of Science and Technology (DST), Ministry of Human Resource Development (MHRD) and the Indian Space Research Organisation, Department of Space (ISRO, DoS).
 The national Olympiads are overseen by a National Steering Committee (NSC), constituted by DAE, and comprised of members of each funding agency as well as eminent experts in each subject.

 Right from the beginning of participation, Indian students have excelled at the international Olympiads in every subject.
-More than 99% of the nearly 450 contestants from India have won medals and laurels at the international competitions in the last 20 years of participation.
+More than 99% of the nearly 530 contestants from India have won medals and laurels at the international competitions in the last 25 years of participation.
 Over one-third of the students have won coveted gold medals, and several special prizes have been won as well.
 The international community has also recognised India's strong presence at the Olympiads.
 India has hosted the international Olympiads in every subject: Mathematics (1996), Chemistry (2001), Astronomy (2006 and 2016), Biology (2008), Junior Science (2013) and Physics (2015).